cjlcoursework/udacity-capstone-project/doc/step2.labnotes2.md

 select I.i94port, count(*) from immigration I join bad_airports B on B.i94port = I.i94port
 group by I.i94port ;

---------- in the immigration data, but not in temperatures data NYC,485953
+--------- in the immigration data, but not in temperature data NYC,485953
 HHW,142720
 CHI,130567